-Swedish prime minister Stefan Löfven said on Wednesday he would call early elections in March after failing to win the support of opposition parties for his budget.
+Swedish prime minister Stefan Löfven has said early elections will be held in March after he failed to win the support of opposition parties for his spending plans.

-Just two months into office, Löfven’s coalition of Social Democrats and Greens collapsed when the nationalist Sweden Democrats announced their intention to support the mainstream conservative and liberal Alliance’s budget proposal.
+Just two months into office, Löfven’s coalition with the Greens collapsed when the nationalist Sweden Democrats announced their intention to support the center-right Alliance’s budget proposal.

-After winning 13 percent support in September’s election, the Sweden Democrats hold the balance of power in parliament.
+The Sweden Democrats won 13 percent support in September’s election and have since held the balance of power in parliament.

-Had Löfven not stood down and called snap elections, he would have been obligated to carry out the right’s spending plans rather than his own.
+Had Löfven not stepped down and called elections, he would have been obligated to carry out the right’s spending plan instead of his own.

-He blamed the Alliance for giving the nationalist an effective veto.
-“They are allowing the Sweden Democrats to dictate the terms of Swedish politics,” he said.
+He blamed the Alliance for giving the nationalist a veto: “They are allowing the Sweden Democrats to dictate the terms of Swedish politics.”

-The Sweden Democrats said they opposed the government’s budget because it raised taxes on the elderly while doing nothing to curtail what they describe as an “extreme immigration policy.”
+The Sweden Democrats said they opposed the government’s budget because it raises taxes on the elderly while doing nothing to curtail what they call an “extreme immigration policy.”

-Sweden takes in more asylum seekers per capita than any country in the European Union.
-Despite welfare reforms enacted under the last Alliance government, it also maintains relatively generous social provision for immigrants.
+Sweden takes in more asylum seekers per capita than any other country in the European Union.

-The Sweden Democrats were the election’s only clear winners.
+The Sweden Democrats were the only winners.
 They doubled their support to become the third-largest party.
-However, all other parties ruled out collaborating with them because of their anti-immigration views.